facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Introduction

 Imagine you need to use a fixed numeric value in your code, let's say 20000.
-It's what we call a *literal constant*, that is a value that will always remain the exact same in your code.
+It is what we call a *literal constant*, that is a value that will always remain the exact same in your code.
-Now image you need to use that value more than once.
-Sooner or later you will read your code and not remember what 20000 was, it will happen for sure.
+Now imagine you need to use that value more than once.
+Sooner or later you will read your code and you will not remember what 20000 was, it will happen for sure.
 But what if you assign the value to an immutable variable with a [meaningful name](https://en.wikipedia.org/wiki/Self-documenting_code)?
-Let's say something like this
+Let's say something like this:

 ```
 MAXIMUM_MIDICHLORIAN_COUNT = 20000
 ```

 It is different isn't it?
 By reading the name, you are immediately able to understand what its value is about.
 MAXIMUM_MIDICHLORIAN_COUNT is what we call a *named constant* or simply a constant.
 So, why do we use constants?
-As you have just seen, it's a matter of readability.
+As you have just seen, it is a matter of readability.
 But there's more.
 Let's say you have a function or a method that takes an argument and does something with it.
 For example, the argument could be a number and, based on its value, the function could behave differently.
 Take a look at the following code: